-What is a Buy/Sell Agreement?
+What is a business buy sell agreement?

-A buy/sell agreement may sound like you are getting ready to purchase or sell a company.
+It may sound like you are getting ready to purchase or sell a company.
 However, this agreement does not have to do with mergers and acquisitions.

 - An owner’s impending bankruptcy, to protect the interests from the bankruptcy trustee